Skip to main content

 For a project to be prioritized and reviewed for approval, a project request needs to be submitted.

-In the initiating phase, the project officially starts and the project sponsor allocates resources including the Project Lead and Project Coordinator (depending on the characteristics of the project)
+In the initiating phase, the project officially starts and the project sponsor allocates resources including the Project Lead and Project Manager (depending on the characteristics of the project)

-In the planning phase, the project lead in conjunction with the project team fine the course of action to achieve the scope of the project.
+In the planning phase, the project manager in conjunction with the project team define the course of action to achieve the scope of the project.

 In the Executing and Controlling phase, the project team implements the plans to complete the work and track and review the progress.

-In the Closing phase, the project lead formally completes or closes the project.
+In the Closing phase, the project manager formally completes or closes the project.
 Once a project has been completed, the end product will be transitioned into operations/maintenance mode.